“What supplements do you use?”

 Your body stores creatine in your muscles, but the storage capacity is beyond what your body makes, so the more of it you consume the more you can stock up.

-To increase your creatine consumption you can either down steaks all day long, or you can choose option #2 (my preferred choice) and take a creatine supplement.
+To increase your creatine consumption, you can either down steaks all day long, or you can choose option #2 (my preferred choice) and take creatine for women.

 - Creatine helps provide energy by recycling the fuel in your muscles

 - Your body produces a certain amount of creatine naturally, and you can get creatine from foods like red meat and fish